carlosfmorenog/CMM536/README.md

 Advanced Data Science (RGU MSc Course)

 * A tutorial on how to load images from a GitHub repo to a Notebook can be found [here](https://github.com/carlosfmorenog/CMM536_Data_Loading_Tutorial)
-* A proposed solution for coursework part 1 (and part of part 2) from the 2022 version of this module can be found [here](https://github.com/carlosfmorenog/CMM536_CW_2022)
+* A proposed solution from the 2022 version of this module can be found [here](https://github.com/carlosfmorenog/CMM536_CW_2022)

 Week to week plan: